we are the tiny corp

 The backend is 10x+ simpler, meaning optimizing one kernel makes everything fast.

-How can I work with the tiny corporation?
+How can the tiny corp work for me?

-How can I work for the tiny corporation?
+How can I work for the tiny corp?